haga-rak/fluxzy.core/docs/actions/ForwardAction.md

 {.alert .alert-info}
 :::
-**responseHeaderReceivedFromRemote** This scope occurs the moment fluxzy has done parsing the response header.
+**requestHeaderReceivedFromClient** This scope occurs the moment fluxzy parsed the request header receiveid from client
 :::

 ### YAML configuration name